Branxholme, Victoria: Early settlement

 The traditional owners of the land now known as Branxholme, are the Gunditjmara people.
 The first non-indigenous settlement of Branxholme was established around 1842 when several pastoral runs were established.
 As was common across Western Victoria, the initial white settlers were predominantly Scottish.
 In 1843 the first hotel 'The Travellers Rest' was opened.

 Birth of the township

 Branxholme township was formally surveyed in 1852, and the name Branxholme was chosen, in reference to Branxholme, a hamlet in the Scottish Borders region of Scotland.

 The township was laid out in a gridded street design, straddling the banks of the Arrandoovong Creek.
 Several of the streets carry the names of notable and prominent early landowners (Best, McNichol.)

-The Branxholme Post Office opening on 1 June 1858.

-The township's first church, Branxholme Presbyterian Church, was opened in 1862, on Monroe Street, with the accompanying manse completed shortly after.
+The Branxholme post office was opened on 1 June 1858.
+The township's first church, Branxholme Presbyterian Church, was opened on Monroe Street in 1862, with the accompanying manse completed shortly after.